Every time you run to the store for that one little thing you’re out of, don’t you always come out with a few more items that weren’t on the list?

-These are items that no matter how much you stockpile, you’ll always use eventually.
+These are products that no matter how much you stockpile, you’ll always use eventually.
 Because there’s never any waste, it’s truly a successful frugal method.
 That can be harder to accomplish with food items (watching expiry dates).

 Know your prices and when something’s a good deal, plan on buying 10 or 12 of them.
-This is where maintaining a pricebook comes in handy.
-It’s super easy to go a year before buying more dish detergent and shampoo.
+This is where maintaining a pricebook comes in handy so you can be confident of making a big splurge when something’s 50% off or more.

-The problem is storage space.
+The problem with building up supplies is storage space.
 Finding a place to stash a few months worth of toilet paper can be tricky, but get creative and make room.
 Stack toilet paper under beds.
 Get yourself a big rubbermaid tub and fill it with deodorants and toothpaste and stick it in a closet.
 Fill a crate with liquid dish detergent and set it on a laundry room shelf.